joinpursuit/AC3.2/README.md

 The first week or so has objectives for each subject.
 Later lessons will be added as we go.

 - [Lesson Schedule](schedule.md)
 Hello, I'm Marcel.
-I'm from the Bronx.
+I'm from The Bronx, I like basketball.